drosendo/meowallet/README.md

 Notes:
-The the Sandbox environment only provids a fake payment.
+The the Sandbox environment only provides a fake payment.
 So its not real.

 == Frequently Asked Questions ==